Guest post by Ashleigh Kinsey, owner, AK Design

 Panelists shared their experiences in the Creative Economy, and the successes and struggles they have overcome to get where they are today.
 Many of the stories shared were successes that have come out of the need to create something for others like themselves, as many times they were the ones being left without a seat at the table.
 The conversation went on.
 How do we create a truly inclusive environment for creatives of any race, culture, gender, etc. to come together and share their gifts and voices in a way that benefits the entire community?

 After a formal discussion, the audience asked their questions of the panel, and many were of the same common thread.
 What do we need to do?
 How do we do it?
 What would the next step be?
 Organizations need to be more inclusive and not just plan a diversity event, but make diversity a part of the planning for every event.

-One of my suggestions was to create a community within ACE that would provide a digital rolodex of sorts, and include the freelancers and professionals involved with ACE between event times.
+One of my suggestions was to create a community within ACE that would provide a digital Rolodex of sorts, and include the freelancers and professionals involved with ACE between event times.
 A network where these creatives could share their ideas and collaborate with one another.
-ACE networking events have been a wonderful resource for me as a creative to meet other creative folks, and has lit a fire in me when it comes to creating change in my community.
+ACE networking events have been a wonderful resource for me as a creative to meet other creative folks and has lit a fire in me when it comes to creating change in my community.
 I appreciate the event, and the opportunity to share my thought on it.
 I certainly hope this conversation does not die as mere words and ideas, but lives and thrives on the energy it has been given to make the Capital Region one of the most diverse, and creative regions in the country.

-If any part of this article has stirred you, feel free to write me at by clicking here.
+If any part of this article has stirred you, feel free to write to me by clicking here.
 I encourage you to take action and get involved with ACE and your Creative Economy.
 For other events and more information, visit http://www.upstatecreative.org/.

 This is a guest post contributed by a member of the ACE community.
 Guest posts do not necessarily reflect the views or represent official statements from ACE or ACE partners.